AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Instead of providing all the code "manually", we could also pick and use one out of
 \ref ALIB_BOXING_CUSTOMIZE "a set of provided macros":

-    ALIB_BOXING_CUSTOMIZE_NOT_UNBOXABLE_CONSTEXPR( int16_t, integer )
+    ALIB_BOXING_CUSTOMIZE_NOT_UNBOXABLE( int16_t, integer )

-Technically, the differences are:
-- The namespace change and specialization syntax is done by the macro.
-- The mapped type does not need to (and must not!) be wrapped in \b TMapped<T>, this is done by the macro.
-- Method \b Write is defined as above, including a \c static_cast to the given destination type.
-- Method \b Read is declared with return type \c void.
+This macro produces the exact same code as shown above.

 The principal differences when using the macros, are:
 1. The code is less error prone.
 2. The code is better readable.
 3. Most important: Chances are high, that the code is compatible with future versions of the library.

 \I{################################################################################################}
 ## 7.5 Tutorial: Mapping Type 'std::vector<T>' to Type 'T[]' ## {#alib_boxing_customizing_tut_vector}

 In chapter \ref alib_boxing_arrays_vectors, boxing of \c std::vector<T> was demonstrated.
-It was said that by including header file \alibheader{compatibility/std_boxing.hpp} a default customization was given.
+It was said that by including the header-file \implude{Compatibility.StdBoxtraits} a default customization was given.
 In comparison to the sample of the previous tutorial section, there is one small challenge here: The type is templated.
-The goal is now to define custom boxing for type
+The goal is now to define custom boxing for the type
-\c std::vector<T> - of any element type \c T.
+\c std::vector<T> - independent of any element type \c T.

-The C++ syntax supports templated specializations in a straight forward way.
+The syntax introduced with C++20 Concepts supports templated specializations in a straight forward way.
 In chapter \ref alib_boxing_strings "10.
 Boxing Character Strings" it will be shown that
 \c std::vector<T> is to be customized differently if \b T is a character type.
-Therefore, those have to be excluded from the templated specialization, as they will be customized differently.
+Therefore, those have to be excluded from the templated specialization.

-Here is the code for specializing the struct for all type but character types, taken from the header file named above:
+Here is the code for specializing the struct for all but character types, taken from the header file named above:

-\snippet "alib/compatibility/std_boxing.hpp"    DOX_BOXING_CUSTOM_VECTOR
+\snippet "ALib.Compatibility.StdBoxtraits.H"    DOX_BOXING_CUSTOM_VECTOR

-The - otherwise unused - second template parameter \p{TEnableIf} of \b T_Boxer is invalidated for character types, which will omit those in the specialization.
+This specialization defines \c constexpr boolean value \b IsArray to \c true.

-For all other types, this specialization uses helper-type \alib{boxing;TMappedToArrayOf} to wrap the destination type.
-This denotes that the type should be boxed to a C++ array type.
+This denotes that the type should be boxed to a C++ array type, with elements of type \b Mapped.
-Remember that C++ array types of arbitrary size can be defined with a (non-templated) type definition.
+Remember that C++ array types of arbitrary size cannot be defined with a (non-templated) type definition.
 This is just not possible by the language.

 The boxing method \b Write is so simple, its definition should not need any further explanation.
 Finally, like in the sample shown in \ref alib_boxing_customizing_tut_int16_t, method